 According to accredited Singapore dermatologist, Dr. Teo Wan Lin, “Glass skin, a poreless, translucent, dewy appearance of the skin, popularised by K-beauty is not a myth.
 Cosmeceuticals such as polyglutamic acid, which is a large molecule, sits on the surface of the skin while functioning as a humectant 5x more effective than hyaluronic acid.
 The SilkPeel system utilises polyglutamic acid based solutions with potent antioxidants delivered via vacuum microdermabrasion that helps to achieve a translucent appearance of the skin, reducing the appearance of pores, increasing cosmeceutical absorption.”

 Zhou Y, Banga AK.
 Enhanced delivery of cosmeceuticals by microdermabrasion.
 J Cosmet Dermatol.
 2011 Sep;10(3):179-84.

 Shah M, S. Crane J. Microdermabrasion.
-StatPearls Publishing; 2021.Tags: Microdermabrasion, Skincare
+StatPearls Publishing; 2021.Tags: ~All Topics, Microdermabrasion, Skincare